Near Coos Bay in Coos County, Oregon — The American West (Northwest)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 43° 15.542′ N, 124° 13.448′ W. Marker is near Coos Bay, Oregon, in Coos County.
 Marker is on Oregon Route 42 north of Confusion Hill Road, on the right when traveling north.
+Marker is located in a pull-out on the northeast side of the highway, near Manning Gulch.
 Touch for map.
-Marker is located in a pull-out on the northeast side of the highway, near Manning Gulch.
 Marker is in this post office area: Coos Bay OR 97420, United States of America.
+Touch for directions.

 Also see . . .

 1. Historic monument is ...
 On the road again.

 Native Americans were the first to use a trail near Overland to get from the from Beaver Slough in the Coquille Valley to the head of Isthmus Slough on Coos Bay.
 When settlers arrived, they widened the trail, then put down logs to form a so-called corduroy road over which oxen pulled freight on a sled.
 Later, wooden rails topped with iron were laid, and a mule could pull a freight car over the divide.
 Around 1874, the Isthmus Transit Railroad was started.
 Track was laid for a steam locomotive that could haul freight and the newly discovered coal between the two waterways.
 (Submitted on February 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)